Wheatfield – A Confrontation

 Artforum writer Brain Sholis noted both the simple generosity of the project and that Wheatfield- A Confrontation and can be understood as one of the first occasions on which Denes worked on a scale large enough and in a location public enough to suit her outsized ambition.
-The intervention represented, in the artist’s words, nothing less than ‘food, energy, commerce, world trade, economics.
+In the artist’s words, the intervention represented nothing less than food, energy, commerce, world trade, economics.

 Denes as pioneer

-Denes is among the first female to be acknowledged within the cannon of Land Art, which includes such luminaries as Michael Heizer, Robert Smithson, Mel Chin, and Alan Sonfist.
+Denes is among the first female to be acknowledged within the cannon of land art, which includes such luminaries as Michael Heizer, Robert Smithson, Mel Chin, and Alan Sonfist.
 These men were making heroic artworks that were inert, immutable, and mostly made from inorganic materials.
-Agnes Denes also made heroic work of arts, however, out of living materials that change the form, grow, is transient, is impacted by geology and hydrology, and ultimately reproduces and dies.
+Agnes Denes also made heroic work of arts, but out of living materials that change the form, grow, is transient, is impacted by geology and hydrology, and ultimately reproduces and dies.

-The skyscrapers in the background create a concurrently humorous as well as foreboding juxtaposes: In a contest between a solitary person and the colossal architecture, and it is quite apparent who would win.
-Another striking image captures only the vast field of wheat, and far yonder, the famous Statue of Liberty – the symbol of American freed seems to emerge from the yellow golden field of crop.
+The skyscrapers in the background create a humorous and foreboding juxtaposes: In a contest between a solitary person and the colossal architecture, it is quite apparent who would win.
+Another striking image captures only the vast field of wheat, and far yonder, the famous Statue of Liberty – the symbol of American freedom seems to emerge from the yellow golden field of crop.

 In this work, the artist refined both the paradox and the calamity intrinsic in the socio-cultural power structure of the world, particularly the western world.

-It should be noted that Denes wasn’t the pioneer artist to intervene in the landscape of New York.
+It should be noted that Denes wasn’t the pioneer artist to intervene in New York’s landscape.
 While the wheat field is long gone, and the location transformed into the modern residential estate (Battery Park), the city still homes to another land art.
 Walter de Maria set up his Earth Room2 in 1977 in a loft room in SoHo, a few years before Wheatfield.
 Yet, despite its short lifespan, Wheatfield – A Confrontation was infinitely more accessible than any work of Denes’ peers.